unspecifier/quizzler/src/markdown/nha-baseline.md

 - The patient should stop receiving the injections because the authorization has lapsed.
 - The patient should stop receiving the injections and find a new provider.
 - The provider should go ahead with the injections due to medical necessity.
-- ✅ The patient's third-party payer should be contacted to obtain a new preauthorization.value="correct" />
+- ✅ The patient's third-party payer should be contacted to obtain a new preauthorization.

 ## Question: 102 of 125

 Which of the following describes the term "crossover" as it relates to Medicare?

-- ✅ When a third-party payer transfers data to allow coordination of benefits for a claimvalue="correct" />
+- ✅ When a third-party payer transfers data to allow coordination of benefits for a claim
 - When more than one third-party payer pays for the same service
 - When a third-party payer pays for a service twice
 - When a third-party payer processes data to allow adjudication of a claim to occur